Undocumented Student Resources

 - PLU Financial Services Undocumented Student Resources – Provides links to first year, transfer, and artistic achievement scholarships available at PLU.

-In Spring 2016 and 2019 the PLU4US campaign raised funds to support undocumented students at PLU seeking financial support for Tuition, Textbooks, Leadership development, Internships and research, Aid for legal fees.
+In Spring 2016 and 2019 the PLU4US campaign raised funds to support Undocumented Students at PLU seeking financial support for tuition, textbooks, leadership learning, internships and research, and aid for legal fees.
 We recognize that there are many life costs that impact a students ability to be successful at PLU and hope to assist undocumented students in minimizing that.

-Undocumented Students seeking additional financial support this support are encouraged to connect with their Student Financial Services contact, a member of the PLU Task Force working for and with undocumented students, or email undocu@plu.edu for assistance.
+Undocumented Students seeking additional financial support are encouraged to connect with Financial Services, the Center for DJS, or email undocu@plu.edu.

 The Lute Library & Course Reserves seeks to build a library of current course materials (books, clickers, etc) to increase student accessibility to learning materials through the Library’s Course Reserves system.
 Course materials in the Lute Library are available for checkout at the library front desk.
 The length of checkout will depend on the faculty member, with 2hr and 24hr being the most frequent.
 If the item is on 2hr reserve, you can either read it in the library, photocopy the pages, or scan them to email at the printers available.

-Undocumented students seeking course material financial assistance are invited to request their materials through a confidential process.
-When a student requests textbooks, the Task Force works through donations to get the books added to the Lute Library & Course Reserves.
-Also, the Task Forces works to secure additional required course materials such as clickers, lab coats, and access codes.
+Undocumented students seeking financial support for required course materials are invited to request their materials through a confidential process.
+When a student requests textbooks, the Center for DJS works through donations to get the books added to the Lute Library & Course Reserves system.
+Students who request access codes, lab coats, and other one use required course material will work with the Center for DJS for access.

 Undocumented students who are also Washington residents may also be eligible for financial aid funding through the state of Washington, including the Washington State Need Grant, the Washington State College Bound Scholarship, and the Washington State Work Study program.
 Application for these programs are made through the Washington Application for State Financial Aid (WASFA).

-Immigrants Rising list of Undergraduate Scholarships contains scholarships for undergraduate studies that don’t require proof of citizenship or legal permanent residency.
+Immigrants Rising list of Scholarships & Fellowships contains funding opportunities that doesn’t require proof of citizenship or legal permanent residency.
 This up-to-date list, organized by deadline date, contains scholarships at state and national level.

 My Undocumented Life hosts a website with links to scholarships and fellowships including funding support for MCAT and LSAT fees